umhau/inst/enhancements/to-add.md

 ## functional

+https://jdownloader.org/download/index Really awesome download manager.
+The install script pulls more stuff from online; I want to grab a finished installation and repackage it, so that I don't have to worry about offline installations (or when the software disappears?).

 https://www.freshrss.org/ (For the recommendation, see here: https://news.ycombinator.com/item?id=24539771) A better RSS reader, that I can host and that won't be dependent on any particular desktop computer.